-Cautionary Outlook Financial Health Indicators: 0 Ohio Revised Code Section 118.025 requires the Auditor of State to "develop guidelines for identifying fiscal practices and budgetary conditions, amongst municipal corporations, counties, and townships that, if uncorrected, could result in a future declaration of fiscal watch or emergency."
+(Please refer to the last page for definitions) STATUTORY REQUIREMENT Ohio Revised Code Section 118.025 requires the Auditor of State to "develop guidelines for identifying fiscal practices and budgetary conditions, amongst municipal corporations, counties, and townships that, if uncorrected, could result in a future declaration of fiscal watch or emergency."
 In addition to these fiscal caution guidelines, the Auditor of State has developed Financial Health Indicators (FHI).
-FHI are a series of financial information, percentages, and ratios gathered from annual financial statements, filed by the local governments, which are useful in predicting financial stability.
+FINANCIAL HEALTH INDICATORS (FHI) are a series of financial information, percentages, and ratios gathered from annual financial statements, filed by the local governments, which are useful in predicting financial stability.
 FHI will be used to recognize early signs of fiscal stress at specific local governments and take a proactive approach to monitoring or assisting these local governments, rather than only a reactive approach after declaration of fiscal caution, watch, or emergency.
 Seventeen (17) FHI have been identified as useful in determining signs of fiscal stress.
 Sixteen (16) of the indicators are based on information derived from the entity's audited financial statements.
 Indicator 17 is based on the citations/recommendations results from the most current audits.
-No individual FHI is of use in identifying overall fiscal stress.
+HOW TO ANALYZE FHI No individual FHI is of use in identifying overall fiscal stress.
 These indicators must be considered together to obtain insight as to whether or not an entity is experiencing the signs of fiscal stress.
 The entity should review, in detail, any individual FHI identified as having a critical or cautionary outlook to determine areas of potential concern that would require evaluation of goals/objectives in order to ensure fiscal stability is maintained.
-In the pages that follow, you will find the detail of each Financial Health Indicator.
-The effects of implementation of GASB 68 for pensions have been removed from the applicable line items for consideration of Financial Health Indicators 1, 3, 13 and 16.
-Critical outlook indicators are identified in red, cautionary outlook indicators are identified in yellow, and positive outlook indicators are identified in green as described below:
+Important!
+Historically, based on entities that have been placed in fiscal distress (fiscal caution, fiscal watch or fiscal emergency) reporting under the Generally Accepted Accounting Principles (GAAP) basis of accounting: - Entities may experience fiscal stress when at least six (6) critical (red) FHIs are reflected. - Entities may experience fiscal stress in two to three years when at least eight (8) critical (red) and/or cautionary (yellow) FHIs are reflected.
+The effects of implementation of GASB 68/75 for pensions/other post employment benefits have been removed from the applicable line items for consideration of Financial Health Indicators 1, 3, 13 and 16.
 Please refer to the accompanying spreadsheet for calculation of the each Financial Health Indicator, the Financial Statement Data used in those calculations, and the type of audit opinion issued for audited financial statements.
+Page: 1 Date generated: 10/21/2021

+City of Kent

+Portage County

-City Of Kent Portage County Year Ended: December 31, 2015 Accounting Basis: GAAP Indicator #1 - Positive Outlook
+Year Ended: December 31, 2020

+Accounting Basis: GAAP

+Indicator #1 - Positive Outlook

 Unrestricted Net Assets/Position of Governmental Type Activities (GTA) Unrestricted net assets/position represents the portion of net position that has no related liabilities or restriction as to use.
-Description of indicator and what it means:

-This indicator identifies when an entity has a declining or negative unrestricted net assets/position.
+Description of indicator and what it means: This indicator identifies when an entity has a declining or negative unrestricted net assets/position.
 Why is it important?